SciML/FiniteVolumeMethod.jl/README.md

 ```
 ![Porous-medium equation with linear source](https://github.com/DanielVandH/FiniteVolumeMethod.jl/blob/main/figures/porous_medium_linear_source_test.png?raw=true)

-## Porous-Fisher equatioon and travelling waves
+## Porous-Fisher equation and travelling waves

 We now consider a more involved example, where we discuss the travelling wave solutions of the Porous-Fisher equation and discuss how we test a more complicated problem.
 We consider: